 About 13% of the female citizens with the right to vote report that they have suffered injuries/bodily harm due to their involvement in their electoral process.
 However, figure 5.2 shows that most of the respondents who report having suffered injuries and bodily harm are from Cross River, where about 25% report this occurrence and in the North, about 14% of the respondents report a similar experience.
 Overall, 87% of all the respondents who are female citizens say that injuries have never been inflicted on them due to their involvement in the electoral process.

-To view the full document, you can download the PDF here —> Violence Against Women in Political Spaces
+View and download the full document here —> Violence Against Women in Political Spaces